Back to home

 Key Points

-• Defence argued administrative infraction, no victims, and strong Andorran family ties including pregnant wife and child.
+• Defence argued administrative issue, no harm/victims, strong local ties including citizen daughter and pregnant wife.

-Andorra's Constitutional Tribunal has rejected a constitutional appeal from the defence of a 33-year-old Valencian resident dubbed the "watch entrepreneur," upholding his provisional detention on charges of luxury watch smuggling and money laundering.
+Andorra's Constitutional Tribunal has rejected a constitutional appeal from the defence of a 33-year-old Valencian resident known as the "watch entrepreneur," maintaining his provisional detention on charges of luxury watch smuggling and money laundering.

 Share the article via